Harry has been an online writer for many years. His articles examine New World history and its resulting traditions.

-Buffy Ste-Marie was born on A Cree reserve in Saskatchewan, Canada, but shortly thereafter adopted by a Massachusetts family by the name of Ste.-Marie.
+Buffy Ste-Marie was born on a Cree reserve in Saskatchewan, Canada, but shortly thereafter adopted by a Massachusetts family by the name of Ste.-Marie.
 After attending college in the Bay State, Buffy released her first album in 1964.
-This song, titled "He's Just an Indian Cowboy in the Rodeo" shines some light on the traditional side of Buffy, as she celebrates the modern-day reality that the horse culture and especially the rodeo is still very popular on the western reservations and reserves of the U.S. and Canada.
+The song featured in the video above, titled "He's Just an Indian Cowboy in the Rodeo," shines some light on the traditional side of Buffy, as she celebrates the modern-day reality that the horse culture and especially the rodeo is still very popular on the western reservations and reserves of the U.S. and Canada.

 3. Ulali: Up and Down the East Coast

 Ulali was originally a three women trio with a strong Tuscarora emphasis.
 They are still performing today, though this group has expanded a bit from the original three.
-Following is the group performing in North Carolina at a UNC facility in a place called Pembroke.
+The video above features the group performing with Robbie Robertson.

 What Happened to Robbie Robertson?

 After the breakup of The Band in 1976, members of the five-piece group went into seclusion with each musician going their own way.
-One of the band members, Robbie Robertson returned to his Iroquois (Mohawk) roots, eventually releasing several albums and putting together the soundtrack for a cable television documentary, simply called The Native Americans.
-This soundtrack became the album, Songs from the Native Americans.
+One of the band members, Robbie Robertson, returned to his Iroquois (Mohawk) roots, eventually releasing several albums and putting together the soundtrack for a cable television documentary, simply called The Native Americans.
+This soundtrack became an album entitled Songs From the Native Americans.

-Following is Robertson video about the untimely death of fellow band member, Richard Manuel, who died in 1986 in Florida.
+Following is Robertson's video about the untimely death of fellow band member, Richard Manuel, who died in 1986 in Florida.

 4. Robert Mirabal: Starting Out Small